wp-plugins/force-https/readme.txt

 == Frequently Asked Questions ==
 What should i do after activating the plugin?

 Nothing!
 You just need to install and active the plugin.
-After activating the plugin it will automatically be working and will server you entire website over SSL.
+After activating the plugin it will automatically be working and will force to go your entire website over SSL.